crazedVic/angularnestedformarrays/README.md

 # Show Players inside Teams

 Again, important you have a wrapping div with formArrayName.
 Also, you need to add players in context of the team.
 Notice in ngFor i am referencing the team variable defined in the ngFor loop above for teams.
-I will also need to reference this team when removing or adding players
+I will also need to reference this team when removing or adding players.

+Also noticed the <span> element, this is how you reference the field for validation functionality.

 ```
 <div formArrayName="players">